ROCm/rocm-install-on-windows/docs/index.rst

 HIP SDK installation
 =======================================================

-1. Download the installer
+1. Download the installer.

     Download the installer from the
     `HIP-SDK download page <https://www.amd.com/en/developer/rocm-hub/hip-sdk.html>`_.

-2. Launch the installer
+2. Launch the installer.

     To launch the AMD HIP SDK Installer, click the **Setup** icon shown in the following image.